With Indian central bank chief down, maverick politician guns for finmin aide

 "Sack him!!!" the 76-year-old politician said in a volley of tweets to his 2.8 million followers, accusing Subramanian, before he joined the Indian government, of backing Washington in a row over intellectual property rights and mocking Modi's role as chief minister of western Gujarat state.

-Responding, Finance Minister Arun Jaitley stood by his aide and upbraided Swamy for attacking an official who was not in a position to defend himself publicly.

-"The government has full confidence in chief economic adviser Arvind Subramanian," Jaitley told a news conference.
+No comment was available either from the finance ministry or from Arvind Subramanian, the economic adviser.

-Finance ministry officials who spoke to Reuters on condition of anonymity, because of the sensitivity of the situation, said they feared Swamy enjoyed the tacit backing of senior figures in Modi's Bharatiya Janata Party (BJP) and government.
+Finance ministry officials who spoke to Reuters on condition of anonymity, because of the sensitivity of the situation, said they feared Swamy enjoyed tacit government backing.

 POLICY FERMENT